jameshughes89/cs102/src/site/index.rst

 ************************
-CSCI 162 --- Winter 2026
+CSCI 162 --- Summer 2026
 ************************

 This course emphasizes the use of abstraction in programming.
 Elementary data structures are introduced (stacks, queues, lists, trees) along with related algorithms.
 The data structures and other simple iterative and recursive algorithms (e.g. searching and sorting) are used to introduce algorithm analysis.